scuzzydude/asimov/asimov.md

 1 - Nikola Tesla sitting in his Colorado Springs laboratory next to his huge \"magnifying transmitter\" Tesla coil which is producing 22 foot bolts of electricity.
 1901.

 This is what Tesla lab in Colorado Springs looked like.
 Now, if you were a child in the early years of the twentieth century with any interest at all in science or how the world works, can you imagine anything more inspiring than the picture above?
 As a kid in Houston, I visited the Johnson Space Center many times and the rockets and the control room was inspiring as hell, though with all honestly, the engineers I saw with their pocket protectors and bad glasses hanging out in the smoking area didn't inspire me at all to become an engineer.
 The only engineer that inspired me as a kid was Jimmy Page.
 Can you imagine the awe kids must have felt, actually seeing with their own eyes a photograph of an engineer and his ability to control the forces of nature.
-How many of those kids grew up to be engineers that literary changed the world during the WWII.
-How many of them went on to invent the transitor or work at NASA.
+How many of those kids grew up to be engineers that literary changed the world during the WWII and the years that followed.
+How many of them went on to invent the transistor or work at NASA?
 I bet it was more than a few.

 Here's the thing.
 Electricity powers everything we do.
 Kids growing up today intuitively understand how software and digtial devices function as applications of technology.
 How could they not?
 Yet very few understand how it works at the fundamental level.
 I've worked in electronics for my entire career, and for the last twenty years I've worked for chipmakers.
 Yet I can assure you that least 90% of the engineers I worked with couldn't explain the fundametal concept of how a transitor works to a child or even another engineer.
 That's because there really is no need -- our engineering forefathers did all the hard work for us, so that we can work at a higher level of abstraction.
 And those few engineers that work at the physical level of the silicon, the analog engineers -- man, believe me, you don't want any of those dudes around children -- what they do is professional witchcraft.